Chef for a Cause

 I made the decision to start Restaurant After Hours to help chefs and other industry professionals who face the same barriers I did.
 I struggle with depression and anxiety myself, and I understand the feelings, the actions, and the hopelessness.
 It is a very dark place to be in mentally.

-Restaurant After Hours provides mental health support to the hospitality industry.
+Restaurant After Hours provides mental health advocacy, resources, and support to the hospitality industry.

-The team is extremely dedicated to providing free access to mental health resources, a virtual peer-to-peer support group program, mental health education, advocacy, and support.
+The team is extremely dedicated to providing free access to mental health resources, a virtual peer-to-peer support group program, mental health education, and other ways of support and hope.

-We are a community of hospitality professionals helping hospitality professionals.
+We are a community of hospitality and licensed mental health professionals helping hospitality professionals.

 Powered by GoDaddy